OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/hw2_dplyr_ggplot2.md

 ![](hw2_dplyr_ggplot2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-9-1.png)

 Function `boxplot()` provides "not so cool" side-by-side boxplots, unlike `ggplot2`.
-Although, we can see that as time goes by the spread gets larger and larger.
+Although, we can see that the spread gets larger and larger as time goes by.
 This suggests that there might be differences in `gdpPercap`, if we explore the dataset more in detail (possibly by `continent`?).
 Hence, before starting with the good stuff (`ggplot2`), we can get a table of the categorical variable `continent` for single occurences.

 ``` r
 gapminder %>% group_by(continent) %>% summarize(n = n_distinct(country))